-2.9 IMPAIRMENT
+2.11 IMPAIRMENT

 Assets, other than those measured at fair value, are assessed for indicators of impairment at each balance sheet date.
-If there is objective evidence of impairment, an impairment loss is recognised in the statement of income as described below.
+If there is objective evidence of impairment, an impairment loss is recognised in the Statement of Comprehensive Income as described below.

-i.
-Financial assets
+(i) Financial assets